- The four important aspects of customer emotions

 Knowing your limits to understand your customers

 75% of customers expect a brand to know why they have chosen their brands.
 In addition to that, 52% of customers want their favorite brands to know how satisfied they are.
-To know your customers and gathering useful data is important.
+Knowing your customers and gathering useful data is important.
 But, what more important is to make use of the data in the right and appropriate way.

 Customers don’t expect brands to send them ads based on their browsing habits.
 Nor do they want to receive unnecessary sales calls regarding plans and other marketing events.
 Bothering users multiple times creates a poor brand experience.
 And, this would result in customers associating negative emotions with your brands.